MyamazonguyGithub/asana-task-duplication/README.md

 ## Overview

 This script automates the process of duplicating tasks across all Asana project (with error handling).
-It interacts with various APIs to fetch and duplicate tasks.
+It pulls Asana links from Hubspot for Active Full Service & PPC clients.
+Those links are then parsed for the board GID will duplicate a specified task to each ASANA board identified.

+NOTE: Last 3 lines are commented out to prevent accidental runs.
+Remove # from last three lines to initiate.

 ## Features